Hariharank26/vibecode/README.md

    > "I'll select 'Legal / Contract Review' since this is a contract summary."

 4. **Run Trust Check**
    > "Now I click 'Run Trust Check'.
-VibeTrust simulates three independent AI reviewers checking for consensus."
+VeriCore simulates three independent AI reviewers checking for consensus."

 5. **Show Results**
    > "We get a Trust Score of [X].
-Look at the flagged risks - VibeTrust identified [specific issue] as potentially hallucinated.
+Look at the flagged risks - VeriCore identified [specific issue] as potentially hallucinated.
 The compliance report is ready for legal review."

 6. **Copy Report**
    > "One click copies the full audit report for compliance files or NDA documentation."